Top 20 Company Headshots Examples to Elevate Your Professional Image

 Real-World Example

 One executive called at 9:00 AM for a press release going out the next morning.
-We photographed him at 1:00 PM in the Times Square studio.
+He was photographed at 1:00 PM in the Times Square studio.
 The constraints were real:

 Limited wardrobe time (he came from another meeting)